Can I make a military maritime or aviation injury claim?

 Why make a military maritime, diving or aviation personal injury claim?

-Unfortunately, even relatively minor injuries can impact on your military career.
+Unfortunately, even relatively minor injuries can impact on your military career and your ability to search for a career outside of the military too.
 If you are medically downgraded and no longer able to carry out your duties or be deployed, then this might lead to you missing out on promotion, an extension of your Service or otherwise limit your career progression.
 In serious cases, where your career has been cut short by medical discharge, then you may have a very significant financial claim for loss of earnings, benefits and pension.

 Our specialist military maritime, diving or aviation injury lawyers also have extensive experience in handling catastrophic injuries, including spinal injuries, limb loss and brain injuries as well as psychological injuries.